climate-tech-handbook/climate-tech-handbook/docs/solution-plant-rich-diets.md

 *Plant-Rich Diets ([ESRAG](https://esragdev.com/project/plant-rich-diets/))*

 !!! info "[Help us](../../contribute) track this Solution"
-    This a sample ChatGPT page
+    Work in progress...

 ## Overview

-Animal agriculture makes up nearly [15% of human-caused global greenhouse-gas emissions](https://www.fao.org/news/story/en/item/197623/icode/).
-A growing number of companies are working to bring alternatives to market that have the potential to cut emissions.
+AThe concept of a plant-rich diet is familiar to most of us today.
+However, first of all, there is one thing that we need to be reassured about: a plant-rich diet is not equal to a vegan diet, where your food sources and nutrition come solely from plants.
+A plant-rich diet, instead, is a diet that is plant-based and includes a variety of vegetables, grains, nuts, fruits, as well as meat and fish.
+Both approaches greatly reduce an individual's carbon footprint by emitting less methane and preventing deforestation.

+For those who have adapted to a "regular" diet, switching to a vegan diet can seem intimidating.
+However, a plant-rich diet can help slowly transform your dietary profile into a healthier, less inflammatory, and lower cholesterol one.
+In modern science, numerous solutions and technologies have been developed to assist people in making these transitions and consuming less red meat.
+The relationship between climate change and eating habits is actually correlated in many ways, and it contributes to the elimination of the greenhouse gas effect.
+That's why we introduce you to many food design technologies.
+Tech companies are making plant-based options taste better and smell nice.
+Some examples of these advancements include [extrudable fat technology](https://www.forbes.com/sites/johncumbers/2021/05/13/how-new-technology-is-making-plant-based-foods-taste-and-look-better/?sh=313d3d50585e), reintroducing new food resources, and creating [climate-first supply chain](https://www.forbes.com/sites/shaynaharris/2023/01/19/food-technologies-to-curb-climate-change/?sh=55722cd734d3) technologies.

-## Progress Made
+Progress Made

-- We now have popular meat alternatives on the market such as: Impossible Foods and Beyond Meat.
+* We now have popular meat alternatives on the market such as: Impossible Foods and Beyond Meat.
-- Government regulators have now given the green light for lab grown meat.
+* Government regulators have now given the green light for lab grown meat.
 Two companies approved are [Upside Foods](https://www.prnewswire.com/news-releases/history-made-upside-foods-is-approved-to-sell-cultivated-meat-in-the-us-following-completion-of-final-usda-regulatory-step-301857015.html) and [Eat Just](https://www.businesswire.com/news/home/20230621583158/en/GOOD-Meat-Gets-Full-Approval-in-the-U.S.-for-Cultivated-Meat).
-- The [Plant Based Foods Association](https://www.plantbasedfoods.org/) has 300 member companies for futher research.
+* The [Plant Based Foods Association](https://www.plantbasedfoods.org/) has 300 member companies for futher research.

 ## Lessons Learned